 ‘Screaming babies is the absolute worst sound in the world to me it’s like someone is scratching nails on a chalkboard in my head relentlessly, it’s an intensely painful high frequency sound wave thats slashing through my ear drums and going straight through my head, it feels like my brain is literally short circuiting.
 The best thing I can do when I feel like that is just keep my ears plugged go downstairs and read till my fried nerves chill out.

 Some noises actually help me, especially with going to sleep.
-Every summer when we have to keep the dehumidifier running downstairs I keep it right outside my room at all times , not so I can have the air in my room cleaned first, the constant humming noise is just loud enough to block out nearly all the other noises in the house, it feels like a protective sound barrier.
+Every summer when we have to keep the dehumidifier running downstairs I keep it right outside my room at all times , not so I can have the air in my room cleaned first, the constant humming noise is just loud enough to block out nearly all the other noises in the house or at some luxury apartments Norman OK, it feels like a protective sound barrier.
 Whenever it turns off for a few minutes I feel almost anxious though, every noise feels so much louder, it’s very helpful for falling asleep cause it blocks out all the other noises that would usually keep me awake longer.’

 ‘I describe it as having a cheese grater being rubbed vigorously back and forth across my brain.
 I can actually feel the noise vibrate through my whole body and it gives me terrible anxiety.
 It’s horrific.